thomanil/mineverktoy/README.md

 # mineverktoy.com

-A collection of nerdy interviews with creative people about what hardware and software they use.
+A collection of interviews with creative people about what hardware and software they use.

 Basically the Norwegian version of